Yulithia/GameOfLife/README.md

 - SFML

 ## Functionality
+Program displays a simulation campliant with John Conway's game of life rules.
 User can generate new "game" at any time, pause it and manipulate cells by clicking on them (flipping alive/dead state).